 The valuations performed of the properties referred to above are carried out by independent, specialised entities accredited by the Securities Markets Commission (CMVM).

-As at June 30, 2022 and December 31, 2021, the form of determining the fair value of non-current assets held for sale in accordance with the levels defined in IFRS 13 is to classify them as level 3.
+As at June 30, 2022 and December 31, 2021, the manner of determining the fair value of non-current assets held for sale in accordance with the levels defined in IFRS 13 is as level 3.